 Let us begin by carefully noting Paul’s description of the biblical sabbaths and feasts: he says they “are a shadow of things to come.”
 The various biblical feasts and holy days are (not were) functioning as a single prophetic shadow, an image cast for us by spiritual reality in the radiance of divine glory.
 Each feast and holy day continues to function in this manner for us, each one contributing unique and precious detail to this composite shadow so that we might understand, anticipate and enjoy the works of God more fully.

-This divine shadow is not merely the kind of flat grey shadow we find in nature; it is similar in that it has less dimension that its source … but these feasts and holy days comprise an image of spiritual realities, the biblical shadow is in itself a robust, recurring spiritual tangibility which we can actually explore, savor and relish; each facet is rich with detail which we may study and contemplate together in community year after year.
+This divine shadow is not merely the kind of flat grey shadow we find in nature; it is similar in that it has less dimension and fullness than its source … but this does not imply that these feasts and holy days are not valuable at all.
+They do, in fact, comprise a four-dimensional image of spiritual realities, playing them out in both space and time, over and over again through time; the biblical shadow is in itself a robust, recurring spiritual tangibility which we can actually explore, savor and relish; each facet is rich with detail which we may study and contemplate together in community year after year.
 Each new cycle brings new insights and delights as we compare scripture with scripture, journeying together with God and delighting in His ways.
 We cannot explore even these shadowy things fully, though we try, for they cast for us an image of the unfathomable, the infinite riches and glory of Christ Himself.

 The spring feasts of Passover, Unleavened Bread, Firstfruits, and Pentecost, were evidently fulfilled in Christ’s first coming, at least in part, precisely on their respective feast days.
 But even the written record of their fulfillment is itself another kind of rich shadow — and not the reality itself.
-The fall feasts (Trumpets, Atonement, Tabernacles), and the remaining monthly and weekly feasts, have evidently not yet been even partially fulfilled … and if the spring feasts are any indication of a pattern, they each point us to eschatological events of a profoundly cataclysmic and mysterious nature, each revealing more and more of the mind, glory and power of Christ.
+The fall feasts: Trumpets, Atonement, Tabernacles, as well as the remaining monthly and weekly feasts, have evidently not yet been even partially fulfilled … and if the spring feasts are any indication of a pattern, they each point us to eschatological events of a profoundly cataclysmic and mysterious nature, each revealing more and more of the mind, glory and power of Christ.

 If we are to connect with God in His Ways, as He evidently intends for us to, it is imperative that we engage with Him in both of these two shadow-types which He has so richly provided us, both the written Word and the recurring feasts and sabbaths.
 Anyone thinking that the written Word is the infinitely better of these two shadows, sufficient without the other, has not yet enjoyed the rich wholesomeness of the feasts.
 The two work together in a complimentary fashion, each embellishing and enriching the other in the heart set on fellowshipping with the living God as He bids us join Him in His works.